4chan terminology

 hotgluing

-On /a/ buyfag threads, to ejaculate on a bishoujo figure.
+On /a/ buyfag threads, a supposed practice of ejaculating on bishoujo figures.

 my body is ready. going to need both hands